Lilian Knowles

-Lilian Charlotte Anne Knowles (née Tomn; 1870–1926) was a British historian and Professor of Economic History at the London School of Economics (LSE) in the 1920s.
+Lilian Charlotte Anne Knowles (née Tomn; 9 October 1870 – 25 April 1926) was a British historian and Professor of Economic History at the London School of Economics (LSE).
 She was the first female Dean of the Economic History Faculty in the University of London.

-Biography
+Early life and education

 Born in St Clement, Cornwall, Knowles attended Truro High School.
 After a tour of the continent with her family she went to Girton College, Cambridge.
 At Girton she read history and law taking both a History Tripos and a Law Tripos (Part 1) in 1894.
 Both were judged to be "first class" and she was the first woman to obtain a first class in the law tripos.
 At the time she took her degree Cambridge did not allow women to receive their degrees.
 Knowles, as with many other such female students from both Cambridge and Oxford universities, was later, in 1907, to take the steamboat to Ireland to be conferred with an ad eundem University of Dublin degree at Trinity College, Dublin.
 Hers was a DLitt.
 Thus she became one of the steamboat ladies.